 This is about the political and social unrest at the time.
 There was the war in Vietnam, race riots, and Charles Manson.
 Mick Jagger sings of needing shelter from this "Storm."

 Merry Clayton is the female vocalist.
-She was a Gospel singer who did backup vocals for various artists, including Ray Charles.
+She is a gospel singer who did backup vocals for a number of artists, including Ray Charles.
 She had a regular role on the '80s TV show Cagney and Lacey, and played a maid in the movie Maid To Order.
-She released her own version of this song.

 Jagger: "That song was written during the Vietnam War and so it's very much about the awareness that war is always present; it was very present in life at that point.
 Mary Clayton who did the backing vocals, was a background singer who was known to one of the producers.
 Suddenly, we wanted someone to sing in the middle of the night.
 And she was around.
 She came with her curlers in, straight from bed, and had to sing this really odd lyric.
 For her it was a little odd - for anyone, in the middle of the night, to sing this one verse I would have been odd.
 She was great." (thanks, Bertrand - Paris, France)